JWST Operational Pipeline Build 9.1 Release Notes

 TARG_DECto account for proper motion of the target.

-- The opencv-python package was added to the pipeline requirements to support the new snowball and shower correction in the jump step, which is now turned on by default.
+- The opencv-python package was added to the pipeline requirements to support the new snowball and shower correction* in the jump step.

 - Fixed an issue causing linked background exposures to not always get associated with their corresponding science exposures.